Skip to Content

 Pepper Preserve’s sunflowers are truly something to see, according to Alexandra Sulecki, coordinator of the Conservation Collier Program.”There are fields and fields of them,” she said.
 “It’s just a stunning display.”

-To see the sunflowers, you can drive through the preserve and stop along the way to take photos and see the flowers up close.
+To see the sunflowers, you drive through the preserve and stop along the way to take photos and see the flowers up close.
 (At this time of year the trails are too wet and the preserve doesn’t open for hiking until early November.)

 Southeastern sunflower.
 Photo by Dan Culbert, University of Florida Institute of Food and Agricultural Sciences